 - Coffee & espresso bars

 Open space, if not appropriately designed, can be distracting and counterproductive, and it doesn’t work for everyone.
 While pushing increased collaboration and communication, many companies instituted open office workplaces without doing the proper due diligence in finding out what spatial arrangements and space requirements would work for their employees.
 This is where the controversy heats up!

 Workplace design issues are not black and white.
 It’s not a question of open or closed.
 This is where a well-versed design and planning team can work with company stakeholders to create an effective design direction considering a company’s culture, people, and physical requirements to support the type of work.

 The way the workplace is presented is too simplistic and does not convey the value or performance of well-executed workplace design.
 The open workplace had become such a viral issue that it’s now clickbait.
 Writers, editors and even professionals are applying it as a standard term to generate page views.

 As technology evolves, the way we work must also evolve.
-The new wave of young workers is not only adept with technology, but they are trained to use it in their schools and they expect it in the office.
+The new wave of young workers is not only adept with technology but they are trained to use it in their schools and they expect it in the office.
 Technology makes every facet of business move faster and more efficiently, and it makes for less clutter in the office.
 The brightest fresh talent won’t settle for old-fashioned ways.
-Incorporating technology into your office—even your office furniture—brings your company into the future of business to stay ahead of the competition both in productivity and talent.
+Incorporating technology into your office—even your office furniture—brings your company into the future of the business to stay ahead of the competition both in productivity and talent.